yaronyg/SleeveForARM/README.md

 In order to allow node to talk to the mySQL instance we need mysql2.
 So we are adding it in.
 This has nothing to do with Sleeve per se.

 Now head back to VS Code and open webApp/index.js.
 This is a default file we put in place to get the user started.
 Notice that it contains a require for ServiceEnvironment which is our library to enable finding the mySQL instance.
-Note that this library works regardles of deployment type, dev, production or CI/CD.
+Note that this library works regardless of deployment type, dev, production or CI/CD.
 So the same code, unchanged, can run in these different environments and still find the dependent resources.

 Now please replace the contents of webApp/index.js with the code given below.